lbustelo/enhancement-proposals/jupyter-declarativewidgets-incorporation/jupyter-declarativewidgets-extension-incorporation.md

 Depending on what language Alice is using for her Notebook, she will experience the following potential setbacks:

-1. Her language has very limited support for plotting and widgets (i.e. R, Scala), so she cannot complete here deliverable in the Notebook.
+1. Her language has very limited support for plotting and widget (i.e. Scala), so she cannot complete here deliverable in the Notebook.
 She needs to use other tools and potentially seek help due to skill gaps.
 2. A particular widget is not available.
 Either Alice combines other packages into the Notebook and hope they interoperate, or she hits a wall due to here gap in knowledge of web technologies.

 Alice cannot simply do the following: